AdesisNetlife/authrc/README.md

 - IDEA
 - SEED

-All the above ciphers algorithms are well suppored by [OpenSSL](http://www.openssl.org)
+All the above ciphers algorithms are well supported by [OpenSSL](http://www.openssl.org)

 ##### Encoding

-The encryption/decryption process must done always using [UTF-8][3] encoding
+The encryption/decryption process must be always done using [UTF-8][3] encoding

 ##### Encryption output format

-All the password encrypted values must me post-encoded as `hexadecimal` value string
+All the password encrypted values must be post-encoded as `hexadecimal` value string

 ##### Block cipher operation mode